-Choosing a stair lift product requires a little bit of homework, but it’s worth it.
+Choosing a home stair lift product requires a little bit of homework, but it’s worth it if you are aging in place.
 Like most any other appliance or product that you purchase these days, you have multiple options so knowing what you need will help you select the best choice for you.

-- Budget – if you are paying for the stair lift out of your own pocket you will want to find out what options you can get for your budget.
+Budget – if you are paying for the stair lift out of your own pocket you will want to find out what options you can get for your budget.
 The basic stair lift is about $3,000 (for a straight staircase) so you can begin your budget there.
-But if you have a curved staircase, your budget will have to begin around $10,000.
+But if you need a curved stair lift, your budget will have to begin around $10,000.

-For more information about stair lifts contact a local deal.
+For more information about stair lifts contact a local dealer.
 Click here for a list of stair lift dealers in each US state.

-Or, you can call StairLift King directly for information about their stair lift products.
+Or, you can call StairLift King directly for information about their products.

-How much weight can a stair lift take? – Most stair lift products can hold up to a range of 280 to 350 pounds.
-There are specialty stair lifts that can accommodate up to 500 pounds.
-Generally, severely overweight individuals will have a problem finding a chair lift product that can handle their weight.
+Most stair lifts for seniors can carry heavy loads – up to a range of 280 to 350 pounds.
+There are specialty models that can accommodate up to 500 pounds.
+Generally, severely overweight individuals do have a problem finding one that can handle their weight.